byuflowlab/FLOWUnsteady/docs/src/examples/blownwing-aero.md

 In this example we show mount propellers on a swept wing.
 The wing is modeled using the actuator line model that represents the wing as a lifting line.
-This wing model is accurate for capturing wing-on-rotor interactions.
+This wing model is accurate for capturing wing-on-prop interactions.
 For instance, the rotor will experience an unsteady blade loading (and increased tonal noise) caused by the turning of the flow ahead of the wing leading edge.
-However, this simple wing model is not adecuate for capturing rotor-on-wing interactions (see [the next two sections](@ref asm) to accurately predict rotor-on-wing interactions).
+However, this simple wing model is not adecuate for capturing prop-on-wing interactions (see [the next two sections](@ref asm) to accurately predict prop-on-wing interactions).

 ```julia